edvm/edvm.github.io/README.md

 ## EXPERIENCE

 ### Encortex, Boston, USA — Software developer
 *JUNE 2020 - PRESENT*.
 [Encortex](https://www.encortex.net/) helps businesses grow revenue by optimizing digital interactions.
-My day-to-day consists on programming distributed stream oriented services in Python.
+My day-to-day consist on programming distributed stream-oriented services in Python and Scala (now processing 2300 transactions per second).
 The technology stack we use is huge, just to mention a few: Apache Kafka, Apache Airflow, gRPC, Flask, PostgreSQL, Amazon Redshift, Amazon RDS, Flyway, Couchbase, Celery, RabbitMQ, Kibana, Logstash, Filebeat, Docker, etc. Tests are a must, so Pytest is my friend.
-Also, I lead a small team (distributed across the globe, developers from Russia, USA, Argentina) in a product that implements a REST API (Django Rest Framework) and a JAMStack site (using Gatsby, a React server-side rendering framework).
+Also, I led a small team (distributed across the globe, developers from Russia, USA, Argentina) in a product that implements a REST API (Django Rest Framework) and a JAMStack site (using Gatsby, a React server-side rendering framework).
+Also, coding some network services implemented in Scala (using Akka, Play and Lagom)

 ### Devsar, La Plata — Senior software developer
 *APRIL 2015 - JUNE 2020*.
 [Devsar](https://www.devsar.com/) is a global consulting & software development firm specialized in web & mobile app development.
 My position as a Senior Software Developer means to mentor/help other teams, design the architecture of the clients' systems and write the source code.
 In the time I have worked I have used several technologies, such as: Python/Django, DRF, GraphQL, Flask, Starlette, FastAPI, PostgreSQL MongoDB, Vuejs, Reactjs, Celery, AWS Ecosystem (EC2, Lambda, API Gateway, ElasticCache), Serverless, Redis, Stripe, Elasticsearch, Apache Kafka, Docker and Docker compose.